10 Desserts for Your Lunar New Year Spread

-Ring in the year of the Ox with something sweet — but not too sweet.
+Ring in the Year of the Tiger with something sweet — but not too sweet.

-February 12 marks a new lunar year — and, while celebrations of the Spring Festival may not be as grand this time around, an intimate, bountiful spread can feel just as festive.
+Feb.
+1 marks a new lunar year — and, while celebrations of the Spring Festival may not be as grand this time around, an intimate, bountiful spread can feel just as festive.
 Of course, no feast — be it big or small — is complete without something sweet.
-Ring in the year of the Ox with any (or all) of our takes on seven Lunar New Year desserts.
+Ring in the Year of the Tiger with any (or all) of our takes on 10 Lunar New Year desserts.

-A common celebration dish, Ba Bao Fan (pictured above), also known as “eight treasure rice,” belongs on your table.
+A common celebration dish, Ba Bao Fan, also known as “eight treasure rice,” belongs on your table.
 The eye-catching sweet rice is studded with eight different fruits, nuts and seeds.
 Although the bejeweled dessert is brushed with sugar syrup before serving, it’s not heavily sweet.
 But you can always whip up some extra sugar syrup on the side to satisfy more insatiable sweet tooths.

 Bite into tangyuan, or chewy rice balls filled with a sweet, oozy surprise.
 Traditionally, the warm, silky sweets burst with earthy black sesame paste, but here, we’ve gone with a less typical route — a luscious peanut filling.
 Add a few drops of food coloring to the dough to make your spread pop.